International Criminal Court investigation in the Philippines

 The International Criminal Court investigation in the Philippines, or the situation in the Republic of the Philippines, is an ongoing investigation by the International Criminal Court (ICC) into alleged crimes against humanity committed during the Philippine drug war.

-The Philippines announced its intention to withdraw from the Rome Statute on March 14, 2018, about a month after the ICC launched a preliminary investigation into the situation in the country.
-The withdrawal was finalized a year later, on March 16, 2019.
-Since the Philippines is no longer a state party to the Rome Statute, the investigation will only cover the period when the treaty was in force in the country—between November 1, 2011, and March 16, 2019.
-The Supreme Court of the Philippines, in a 2021 ruling, commented on the withdrawal and stated that the Philippines still has an obligation to cooperate in the ICC proceedings.
+The Philippines announced its intention to withdraw from the Rome Statute on March 14, 2018, approximately one month after the ICC launched a preliminary investigation into the situation in the country.
+The withdrawal took effect on March 16, 2019.
+Since the Philippines is no longer a state party to the Rome Statute, the investigation covers only the period during which the treaty was in force in the country, between November 1, 2011, and March 16, 2019.
+In a 2021 ruling, the Supreme Court of the Philippines stated that the Philippines remains obligated to cooperate with ICC proceedings despite its withdrawal from the Rome Statute.

-On March 11, 2025, former president Rodrigo Duterte was arrested by the Philippine National Police and Interpol after a warrant was issued by the ICC.
+On March 11, 2025, former president Rodrigo Duterte was arrested by the Philippine National Police in coordination with Interpol following the issuance of an arrest warrant by the ICC.
+On April 23, 2026, ICC Pre-Trial Chamber I unanimously confirmed all charges against Duterte and committed him to trial before a Trial Chamber.
+The judges found substantial grounds to believe that Duterte was criminally responsible for crimes against humanity in connection with the Philippine drug war.

 Background

 Davao Death Squad

-The Davao Death Squad (DDS), a Davao City–based vigilante group linked to Rodrigo Duterte, is estimated to have killed at least a thousand people since the 1990s.
+The Davao Death Squad (DDS), a Davao City–based vigilante group linked to former president Rodrigo Duterte, is estimated to have killed at least a thousand people since the 1990s.
 According to Human Rights Watch, the group mostly targeted alleged drug dealers, petty criminals, and was involved in forced disappearances, summary executions, and drug dealing.

 During an October 2016 Philippine Senate inquiry into extrajudicial killings, opposition Senator Leila de Lima presented a witness, Edgar Matobato, a self-confessed former member of the DDS; Matobato testified that the DDS was taking orders from Duterte and claimed that Duterte himself, while he was still mayor of Davao City, had killed a member of the Department of Justice with an Uzi submachine gun.
 Duterte dismissed Matobato's claims as a lie, and the Senate probe was terminated on October 13, 2016, for lack of evidence.
 Arturo Lascañas, a retired police officer who initially denied being a member of the group in the Senate hearing, retracted his statement a year later, backed up Matobato's accusations, and admitted to killing 200 people as a DDS member, claiming that they "were motivated by the reward system ... when a killing is ordered and there's a price".